Wondering how to save money to travel the world?

 How to Save Money to Travel: Tips + Tricks

-Cut the cable.
+Cut the subscription services.

 Manage the temperature.

-We kept our house at roughly 78 during the day in the summer, 75 at night.
-In the winter?
-Roughly 68 and 65.
+In sweltering San Antonio, we kept our house at roughly 78°F during the day in the summer, 75°F at night.

-Keep transport expenses low.
+Keep transport expenses as low as possible.

 Despite our post-grad jobs, Jeremy drove a 2006 Suzuki Forenza leftover from college when we were saving for travel.